Toxic Subword Pruning for Dialogue Response Generation on Large Language Models: Conclusions

 \section{Conclusions}

 We propose a simple yet effective and novel algorithm called ToxPrune.
 Previous works mainly focus on safety alignment during training or post-inference classification.
-Such paradigms can be costly and complex, and they require a dedicated training process which needs be done by experienced NLP practitioners.
+Such paradigms can be costly and complex, and they require a dedicated training process which needs to be done by experienced NLP practitioners.
 In contrast, ToxPrune only modifies the inference stage and does not need any model update or extra inference time introduced by the external classifier.
-The pruning also supports dynamic toxic word/subword lists to be customized during inference.
-We conduct experiments on both toxic and safety-aligned LLMs, on the task of dialogue generation on \textsc{PersonaChat-ori} and \textsc{PersonaChat-rev}.
-Our automatic evaluations suggest that ToxPrune can both block the toxic content and also help the language model to output meaningful generation which has been learned possibly before pollution.
-Surprisingly, ToxPrune also does not obviously harm non-toxic LLMs that have been safety-aligned and can simultaneously improve the dialogue diversity for the task of dialogue response generation.
-Our extensive human studies also suggest the same conclusions.
-Resources will be publicly released to facilitate future research.
+The pruning also supports dynamic toxic word/subword lists that can be easily customized.
+We conduct experiments on dialogue generation with \textsc{PersonaChat-ori} and \textsc{PersonaChat-rev}.
+Our automatic evaluations suggest that ToxPrune can both block the toxic content and also help the language model to output meaningful generation, which has been learned possibly before pollution.